MaxEdgar/randomer/README.md

   --all                 Use all characters (letters, numbers, symbols).
                         Default if no character set is specified.
   --no-letters          Exclude all letters.
-  -no-numbers          Exclude numbers.
+  --no-numbers          Exclude numbers.
-  -no-symbols          Exclude symbols.
+  --no-symbols          Exclude symbols.
   -e EXCLUDE, --exclude EXCLUDE
                         Exclude specific characters from the output.
   -p PREFIX, --prefix PREFIX